sjaturner/arrange/README.md

           00                # a [2] [1]  #
     78 56 34 12             # ui         #

-It'd be nice to see those numbers in decimal form, there's a flag for that ("-s") ...
+It'd be nice to see those numbers in decimal form, there's a flag for that ("-u") ...

     :; ./test | ./arrange -i -u i 4 pad +h 4 str 8 a 3 { 2 { 1 } } pad +h 2 ui 4 | column -t -s '#' -o '#'
     123            # i          # +u